James, brother of Jesus: Epithet

 Eusebius records that Clement of Alexandria related, "This James, whom the people of old called the Just because of his outstanding virtue, was the first, as the record tells us, to be elected to the episcopal throne of the Jerusalem church."
 Other epithets are "James the brother of the Lord, surnamed the Just", and "James the Righteous".

 He is sometimes referred to in Eastern Christianity as "James Adelphotheos" (Ἰάκωβος ὁ Ἀδελφόθεος), meaning "James the Brother of God".
 The oldest surviving Christian liturgy, the Liturgy of St James, uses this epithet.

 Leader of the Jerusalem Church

-The Jerusalem Church
+Jerusalem Church

 The Jerusalem Church was an early Christian community located in Jerusalem, of which James and Peter were leaders.
 The predominant place and residence of James in the city are implied by Galatians 1:19.
-Cyril of Alexandria, as recorded by Eusebius, says: "Peter and James and John, after the Saviour's ascension, though pre-eminently honored by the Lord, did not contend for glory, but made James the Just bishop of Jerusalem."
+Clement of Alexandria, as recorded by Eusebius, says: "Peter and James and John, after the Saviour's ascension, though pre-eminently honored by the Lord, did not contend for glory, but made James the Just bishop of Jerusalem."

 According to Eusebius, the Jerusalem church escaped to Pella during the siege of Jerusalem by the future Emperor Titus in 70 AD and afterwards returned, having a further series of Jewish bishops until the Bar Kokhba revolt in 130 AD.
 Following the second destruction of Jerusalem and the rebuilding of the city as Aelia Capitolina, subsequent bishops were Greeks.